thomeou/SALSA/README.md

 microphones.
 As a result, SALSA features are applicable for different microphone array formats such as first-order ambisonics (FOA) and multichannel microphone array (MIC).

-Experimental results on the TAU-NIGENS Spatial Sound Events 2021 dataset with directional interferences showed that SALSA features outperformed other state-of-the-art features.
+Experimental results on the TAU-NIGENS Spatial Sound Events (TNSSE) 2021 dataset with directional interferences showed that SALSA features outperformed other state-of-the-art features.
 Specifically, the use of SALSA features in the FOA format increased the F1 score and localization recall by 6% each, compared to the multichannel log-mel spectrograms with intensity vectors.
 For the MIC format, using SALSA features increased F1 score and localization recall by 16% and 7%, respectively,